-USB Ports
+USB 2.0 Ports

-The PowerBook G4 17-inch computer has two external USB v1.1 ports that can be used to connect additional I/O devices such as a USB mouse, printers, scanners, and low-speed storage devices.
+The 17-inch PowerBook G4 has two external USB 2.0 ports that can be used to connect additional I/O devices such as a USB mouse, printers, scanners, and storage devices.

-The USB ports on the PowerBook G4 17-inch computer comply with the Universal Serial Bus Specification 1.1 Final Draft Revision.
-For more information about USB on Macintosh computers, consult the references at "USB Interface" (page 80).
+The USB ports on the 17-inch PowerBook G4 comply with the Universal Serial Bus Specification 2.0.
+For more information about USB on Macintosh computers, consult the references at "USB 2.0 Interface" (page 62).